Edin Džeko: 2017–18 season

 Džeko started his third season at the Roman club with six goals in first five league games.
 He scored his first goal of the season against Inter Milan on 26 August 2017, which Roma lost 1–3.
 In the next two games, he scored two braces, against Verona and Benevento.
 He continued his goalscoring form by opening the score against A.C.
 Milan on 1 October, in a 2–0 win away at San Siro.

-On 9 October, Džeko was one of 30 players to be nominated for the Ballon D'Or 2017 prize by French newspaper France Football.
+On 9 October, Džeko was one of 30 players to be nominated for the 2017 Ballon d'Or prize by French newspaper France Football.
 Džeko then scored a brace against Chelsea at Stamford Bridge on 19 October.
 The game ended in a 3–3 draw.
 His next big game of the season came against Napoli, in which he scored a brace and helped his team to a 4–2 victory.
 Džeko also helped Roma reach UEFA Champions League quarter-finals by scoring the winning goal against Shakhtar Donetsk.
 Džeko was instrumental in Roma's qualification to UEFA Champions League semi-finals, their first in over 30 years.
 He scored in both quarter-final legs against Barcelona, which Roma won on away goals.
 In the semi-finals, Džeko scored in both legs, but it wasn't enough, as Roma were eventually eliminated by Liverpool 6–7 on aggregate.
 Džeko ended the season with 24 goals, 16 of which he scored in Serie A, making him club's best goalscorer in the league and joint sixth overall.
 He also added 8 goals in Champions League, which meant he ended as competition's fifth best goalscorer.